RHS Growing Guides

 Getting Started

 Planted in a sunny, sheltered spot, ideally trained against a warm wall, a peach tree will reward you with pretty spring blossom followed by a crop of sweet, juicy, succulent fruits in summer.
-There are naturally compact varieties for growing in containers too.
+Compact varieties can also be grown in containers.

 Today, peaches can be grown outdoors as well as in a greenhouse, and in even the smallest of gardens.
 Peaches and nectarines (Prunus persica) are stone fruits, closely related to plums, cherries and apricots.
 They make an attractive garden feature with their fragrant white or pink blossom in spring and luscious summer fruits – and what a treat to be able to pick and eat your own delicious, sweet peaches fresh from your garden!